JuliaStats/PGM.jl/proposal/source/index.rst

-OpenPP: A Proposal for Probabilistic Programming in Julia
+OpenPPL: A Proposal for Probabilistic Programming in Julia
 ===========================================================

-This document proposes the design of *OpenPP*, an open source probabilistic programming framework implemented as a domain-specific language on top of Julia.
+This document proposes the design of *OpenPPL*, an open source probabilistic programming framework implemented as a domain-specific language on top of Julia.
 This document discusses the design of basic language constructs for model specification, query, as well as directives to control algorithmic choices in inference.

 Contents: